PlatONnetwork/docs/docs/EVM智能合约开发.md

 platon-truffle migrate
 ```

-If deploy success，you wil see log info as follows:
+After deploying successfully, you will see log info as follows:
 ```
 2_initial_helloworld.js
 ======================